m-jahn/europe-by-numbers/20191120/post_directlabels.md

 In computational biology (just as in any other data science field) we very, very often encounter the situation that we want to compare two biological conditions to each other, such as a control condition *versus* a treatment (e.g. bacteria grown on substrate A versus substrate B).
-But for each condition we have several thousands of measurements obtained in parallel, thanks to the ‘Omics revolution.
-Now the question is, which single protein or transcript is the most interesting (or ’differentially expressed’) between the two conditions?
+But for each condition we have several thousands of measurements obtained in parallel, thanks to the 'Omics revolution.
+Now the question is, which single protein or transcript is the most interesting (or 'differentially expressed') between the two conditions?
 One of the easiest ways to look at the data is to plot condition A versus B.